New Lifehouse Academy

-The tuition for New Lifehouse is partially offset by donations from the community.
-So, our tuition is much less than other schools for troubled teens.
-It is actually less than what it costs us to provide 24/7 care, food, counseling, activities and education for each student year-round.
-There is a monthly tuition along with a one-time non-refundable $3,750 fee upon enrollment.
+The tuition for New Lifehouse Academy is partially offset by donations from the community.
+Therefore, our tuition is much less than other schools for troubled teen girls.
+It is actually less than what it costs us to provide 24/7 care, food, counseling, activities, and education for each student year-round.
+There is monthly tuition along with a one-time non-refundable fee upon enrollment.

-This is for curriculum, our animal therapy program, athletic equipment and a tech fee (for school).
-If you wish for your student to go optionally on one of our mission’s trips (if she has progressed far enough in the program that this is a possibility) there will be a nominal travel fee.
+This is for curriculum, our animal therapy program, athletic equipment, and a tech fee (for school).
+If you wish for your student to go optionally on one of our mission trips (if she has progressed far enough in the program that this is a possibility) there will be a nominal travel fee.

-How are We Different from Other Therapeutic Schools?
+How Are We Different from Other Therapeutic Boarding Schools?

-Our goal, ultimately, is to see God’s love restore your teen to a life of promise and hope.
-We use tools that bridge the gap between parents and teens to see this carried out.
-New Lifehouse is truly a place of learning, healing and restoration through grace.
+New Lifehouse Academy’s goal, ultimately, is to see God’s love restore your teen girl to a life of promise and hope.
+We use tools that bridge the gap between parents and teen girls to see this carried out.
+New Lifehouse is truly a place of learning, healing, and restoration through grace.